 What Is Hunan?

 Hunan is an authentic Chinese cuisine from the Hunan region.
 This region traditionally uses chili peppers and the use of sour ingredients.
 This dish is considered a stir-fry that is both hot and sour and contains various ingredients.

 The meat in this meal is first coated with cornstarch and then pan-seared until it browns.
 After the meat is ready, the vegetables are added, which include shallots, and scallions.
-Other ingredients are ginger, chili peppers, chicken broth, soy sauce, wine vinegar, sugar, and sherry.
+Other ingredients are shredded ginger, red chili peppers, chicken broth, soy sauce, wine vinegar, sugar, and sherry.